 Regardless of the form the offer takes, content offers add another tool to your team’s toolbox for further nurturing and qualifying leads.
 If you're able to achieve sales and marketing alignment, then you’ll be able to create content offers that speak directly to a specific persona and entice them to exchange their contact info for your content offer.

 Video content is one of the more versatile forms of content that you can use and tends to focus on integrating video into a content channel that already exists in your marketing strategy.
 Just like with any piece of content, videos won’t appeal to all of your personas, but you want to make sure that you have it as an option.

 As you can imagine, the millennial generation is especially excited about video content.
 Like a report from HubSpot says—and the following graph illustrates—over 60% of adults aged 18 to 24, polled from a population of 3,000+ people worldwide, said that they wanted to see more video content available in the future.

 Video content can do just about anything, but if you’re looking for a place to get started, here are some of the most effective ways to implement video in your marketing strategy:

-- Thank you videos serve the same role as “Thank You Pages” but convert it into a video form.
-These tend to often someone from your sales team personally thanking a lead for downloading a content offer.
+- Thank you videos serve the same role as “Thank You Pages” but convert them into a video format.
+These tend to involve someone from your sales enablement team personally thanking a lead for downloading a content offer.

 - Demonstrations provide visual explanations of your product or service and illustrate to your audience why that product or service is worth investing in.